nickfrosty/nuxt-seo/docs/content/en/options/basic.md

 ---
 title: Basic Options
-description: 'You can configure @nickfrosty/nuxt-seo with the "seo" property in your nuxt.config.js.'
+description: 'You can configure "nuxt-seo" with the "seo" property in your nuxt.config.js.'
-category: Options
+category: "Options"
 position: 1
 ---